buaawangxu/Car-Segmentation/README.md

 ## 4. Summary of useful ideas
 > (1) Use Diation Convolution in the middle layer.
 > (2) Ensemble results of different argumentation pictures
 > (3) Use another U-net to train along the edges of the predictions of U-net using small pathes of the original image.
-The ultimate implementation of this idea is to combine these two U-net into one model and train a end-to-end model.
+The ultimate implementation of this idea is to combine these two U-net into one model and train an end-to-end model (share the features like fast rcnn).

 ## 5. To do list
 > (1) Use Diation Convolution in the middle layer.